 The Title IX Coordinator is charged with investigating and responding to allegations of sexual misconduct.
 We understand the sensitivity surrounding your decision to report.
 Our goal is to empower you by making you aware of your rights, available support resources and options through the University reporting processes.
 We will support you with compassion and equity while respecting your privacy.

-Reports can be submitted on-line through the Title IX Reporting form which exists to assist the complainant in formulating a concise statement of their allegations and is sent directly to the Office for University Equity and Compliance.
+Reports can be submitted on-line through the Discrimination Complaint Form which exists to assist the complainant in formulating a concise statement of their allegations and is sent directly to the Office for University Equity and Compliance.

 Please direct any questions about filing a complaint to:

 Assistant Vice President for University Equity and Compliance/Title IX Coordinator